Putin has Russia guessing before election: how long will he keep power?

 Each choice carries risks and Putin may have other options up his sleeve.
 A former spy, he is secretive and likes to pull surprises.
 But the uncertainty about his plans is potentially more destabilizing than anything for the ruling elite, the political, security and business leaders around Putin.

-Two sources close to the Kremlin said there was, as yet, no plan for when Putin’s terms ends.
+Two sources close to the Kremlin said there was, as yet, no plan for when Putin’s term ends.
 The matter is so sensitive that they agreed to talk only on condition of anonymity.

 Russia’s ruling system, while projecting an image of unity, is divided along many lines — between security hawks and economic liberals, between people with personal vendettas, and between competing business interests.